Nicaragua at the 2023 Pan American Games

-Nicaragua is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
+Nicaragua competed at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This will be Nicaragua's 16th appearance at the Pan American Games, having competed at every edition of the Games except 1955, 1963 and 1979.

 The Nicaraguan team consisted of 24 athletes competing in ten sports.
 Weightlifters Orlando Vásquez and Sema Ludrick were the country's flagbearers during the opening ceremony.

 Medalists

 The following Nicaraguan competitors won medals at the games.
 In the by discipline sections below, medalists' names are bolded.